vlovgr/ciris/readme.md

  [`ciris-spire`][spire-module]            | &#10003; 2.10, 2.11, 2.12      | &#10003; 0.6 (2.10, 2.11, 2.12)      | &#65794;                                                                           |
  [`ciris-squants`][squants-module]        | &#10003; 2.10, 2.11, 2.12    | &#10003; 0.6 (2.10, 2.11, 2.12)    | &#65794;                                                                           |

-Backwards binary compatibility for the library is guaranteed between minor versions.
+Backwards binary compatibility for the library is guaranteed between patch versions.
 For example, `0.9.x` is backwards binary compatible with `0.9.y` for any `x > y`.
-More recent minor versions are drop-in replacements for earlier minor versions.
+More recent patch versions are drop-in replacements for earlier patch versions.

 The only required module is [`ciris-core`](https://cir.is/docs), the rest are optional library integrations.